Anthonyhaughton/everything/README.md

       - Terraform has been super fun to learn.
 It's cool to see infrastructure being built from a few lines of code.
 I really think having a solid understanding of some kind of IaC tool goes a long way in the cloud.
 Here you can find some IaC projects I've been working.
 Most of them have their own readme's.
+Others are in separate repos, I did this so I can make CI/CD projects with Jenkins.
 - **My Projects/**
   - Here is where you can find random projects I'm working on that aren't related to the majority of this repo.